 Instead, if you decide that an Agile approach is right for a particular project, the question is: Which Agile methodology should you use?
 The answer could be Scrum, or it could be one of the other various Agile methodologies that exist.

 To decide if Agile is right for your project, you’ll need to look at the specific requirements and constraints involved.
 Agile was originally created within the context of software development projects and is particularly effective in this arena.
-With this in mind, an Agile approach will not be effective for projects with very strict scope and development requirements.
+With this in mind, an Agile approach will not be effective for projects with the very strict scope and development requirements.
 However, the guiding principles of the Agile philosophy are widely used across many different types of projects.

 If an Agile approach is right for your project, you will then need to determine whether or not Scrum is the best Agile methodology for your specific needs and goals.
 Scrum is typically best suited to projects which do not have clear requirements, are likely to experience change, and/or require frequent testing.

-It’s important to remember that the key to a successful project isn’t just about choosing the right methodology, but executing that methodology in a skillful manner.
+It’s important to remember that the key to a successful project isn’t just about choosing the right methodology but executing that methodology in a skillful manner.
 Doing so requires an expert understanding of the methodology you ultimately decide to employ in conjunction with other critical project management skills.
-To be successful in their roles, project managers also need to know how to communicate effectively, lead a team, apply critical thinking and problem-solving skills, and be adaptable to the organizational dynamics and complexities around you.
+To be successful in their roles, project managers also need to know how to communicate effectively, lead a team, apply critical thinking and problem-solving skills, and be adaptable to the organizational dynamics and complexities around them.

 “This is why you should consider technical skills as only one component of the skills necessary to lead projects successfully,” Griffin says.
-“This is why Northeastern’s project management program doesn’t focus solely on technical skills, but pays significant attention to developing competencies in teamwork, communication, leadership, critical thinking, problem-solving, and organizational awareness.”
+“This is why Northeastern’s project management program doesn’t focus solely on technical skills but pays significant attention to developing competencies in teamwork, communication, leadership, critical thinking, problem-solving, and organizational awareness.”

 Griffin explains that students learn about Agile methodologies in Northeastern’s Graduate Certificate in Agile Project Management program and the Agile concentration within the Master of Science in Project Management program.
 More importantly, students learn how to execute the projects in a skillful and mature manner from experienced professionals who have dedicated years to refining their own skills in the real world.